saahilk1511/Tensorflow-Installation-using-Homebrew-on-Apple-Silicon/README.md

 ```

 ## 6. Register environment
 Register the newly created environment to the kernel using this command.
-This links the new **tensorflow** environment to the Jupyter Notebook
+This links the new <u>**tensorflow**</u> environment to the Jupyter Notebook.
 ```
 pip install ipykernel
 python -m ipykernel install --user --name tensorflow --display-name "Python 3.9.6 (tensorflow)"